For startups, hiring has always been tricky and there are many proverbial mistakes that can be avoided if you only planned ahead.

 Startup background checks on potential employees are absolutely important in getting to know who the person really is.
 This history of a person can tell you a lot about how they have handled work situations in the past.
 Background checks can also help verify if a person is being honest about what they’ve said in an interview or in their resume.

-This is not to say that you shouldn’t give people a chance if you find out they’ve made mistakes in the past, but it’s also an opportunity for you to know a person holistically.
+This is not to say that you shouldn’t give people a chance if you find out they’ve made mistakes in the past, but such a basic check is also an opportunity for you to know a person holistically.

 4. Preferential Treatment for People That You Know.